New examples of constant mean curvature surfaces in $\mathbb{S}^2\times\mathbb{R}$ and $\mathbb{H}^2\times \mathbb{R}$: Constant mean curvature surfaces in

 Following the ideas developed in previous sections, it is possible to solve the Plateau problem for this polygon in $\Nil$ and we obtain a minimal quadrilateral which is also a graph over an Euclidean right triangle in the plane $z=0$.
 The angle determined by $h_0$ and $h_2$ is equal to $\alpha$ whereas the three remaining angles are equal to $\frac{\pi}{2}$.
 If we apply the Daniel correspondence, it provides a \textsc{cmc} $1/2$ quadrilateral in $\h^2\times\R$ for which the corresponding edges $h_i^*$, $i\in\{0,1,2\}$, lie in vertical planes $V_i$ in such a way that $V_0$ and $V_2$ meet with angle $\alpha$ and $V_0$ and $V_1$ are orthogonal.

 Nevertheless, we would like the planes $V_0$, $V_1$ and $V_2$ to fit the triangle constructed in the tessellation of $\h^2$, for what we choose $\alpha=\frac{\pi}{k}$.
-Next step will consist in proving that the projection $\Pi(h_0^*)\subset\h^2$ has arbitrary length when varying the parameter $\ell>0$.
+Next step will consist in estimating the length of $\Pi(h_0^*)\subset\h^2$ when varying the parameter $\ell>0$.
 Notice that that length is the integral of the angle function of $\Sigma^*$ along $h_0^*$ and the angle function is preserved by the correspondence.

 \begin{lemma} In the construction above, the length of the segment $\Pi(h_0^*)\subset\h^2$ diverges when $\ell\to\infty$ (for fixed $\alpha\, \in]0,\pi/2[$). \end{lemma}